The long road to compliance in 2019

 Review your existing practices

 Compliance issues will not always be obvious.
-Increasingly, the NRA has observed a rise in “technical contraventions,” such as part-time employees not having an agreed roster pattern which includes guaranteed days and hours of work, or misunderstandings around uniforms and who is required to pay for them.
+Increasingly, NRA Legal has observed a rise in “technical contraventions,” such as part-time employees not having an agreed roster pattern which includes guaranteed days and hours of work, or misunderstandings around uniforms and who is required to pay for them.

 The Fair Work Ombudsman has taken an active role in investigating possible contraventions and fines for breaches of workplace laws are significant.
 Where you suspect that a contravention has occurred, it is important that you take proactive steps to rectify any compliance issues.